 Bevan has a real motivation and passion to improve the daily lives of our clients.
 He does this by connecting them with quality services that will help them achieve their NDIS goals.
 Using a person-centred approach, Bevan takes time with participants to get to know them, their personality and needs.
 He then links them with service providers who “match”.

 Using a gentle yet consistent approach, Bevan has had great success working with people with moderate to complex needs of all ages.

 Facilitator of Fun & Education

 Justine has a background in program development, human resources, business consulting and marketing.
-She’s worked with people with additional needs throughout her career and joins Christine in her mission to build confidence and independence in all young people so they can live their best life, connected with friends in a supportive community.
+Throughout her career, she’s worked with people with additional needs.
+She joins Christine in her mission to build confidence and independence in young people so they can live their best life, connected with friends in a supportive community.

-Justine heads up our SLES program and truly understands the importance of building confidence and improving skills to secure a job that is fulfilling and rewarding that makes the most of the participants personality and interests.
+Justine heads up our SLES and training programs.
+She truly understands the importance of building confidence and improving skills to secure a job that is fulfilling and rewarding that makes the most of the participant’s personality and interests.